whopio/mercor-clone/guides/WHOP_SETUP.md

 - **Always verify webhook signatures** to ensure requests are from Whop
 - Store API keys securely (never commit to git)
 - Use HTTPS for all webhook endpoints
-- Implement rate limiting on the webhook endpoint
-- Log all transactions for audit trails

-## Troubleshooting

-### Checkout not loading:
-- Verify `NEXT_PUBLIC_WHOP_PLAN_ID` is set correctly
-- Check browser console for errors
-- Ensure the plan is active in Whop dashboard

-### Webhook not working:
-- Verify webhook URL is accessible from internet
-- Check webhook signature verification
-- Review Whop dashboard webhook logs
-- Check server logs for errors

-### Balance not updating:
-- Verify webhook is being received
-- Check ledger entry creation in database
-- Review idempotency key for duplicates

 ## Documentation References